 For more details on the volunteering, awards or future developments of the Town Park please contact Mike Levett, Education and Volunteer officer on 01279 435466 or email@example.com

-It has been a busy time in the park, including the following developments:
+It has been a busy time in the park now that the Summer holidays are in full swing:

-- Spurriers House - café is now open and proving popular for visitors with its indoor and outdoor seating areas and extensive menu; refurbishment of the flats is nearly completed.
+- Spurriers House - café is now open and proving popular for visitors with its indoor and outdoor seating areas and extensive menu; refurbishment of the flats on the first floor has been completed.

-- Construction of a disabled toilet with funding from the Changing Places Essex County Council scheme at the new entrance to Pets Corner
+- Opening of a disabled toilet with funding from the Changing Places Essex County Council scheme at the new entrance to Pets' Corner

 Harlow Town Park is 60